 Note: On the long sides, the frame will appear to bow outwards – this is by design.
 When the springs are attached the frame will pull inwards, but always have a slide outward bow.

-Important note: all trampoline sizes are approximate and can be up to +/- 3” (2.5 cm) different to those that
+Important note: all trampoline sizes are approximate and can be up to +/- 3” (2.5 cm) different to those that we publish.